Sidhoh/Console-Adventure/README.md

 # Console Adventure

-It's a adventure game in command line. where player can fight demons...
+It's a adventure game in command line. where player can fight against 😈...
 ![help](./Screenshot%20from%202021-07-20%2012-19-37.png)